prathamesh-sonpatki/o11y-wiki/README.md

 ### DevOps

 DevOps is a set of practices that combines software development and operations to shorten the development life cycle and improve reliability.
-DevOps teams use automation and collaboration to deploy software quickly and reliably.
+The idea behind the DevOps movement is to reduce silos between different teams and make software delivery faster and more reliable via automation and collaboration.

 ### Downsampling